By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 It‘s important to check with local media and keep an eye on weather reports.
 There are a few stages in the warning system, and you should understand them if you're traveling to a tropical destination.

 A Tropical Depression is the first sign a cyclone might form.
-The depression may become a storm with wind speeds of 40 to 73 mph.
 If it worsens further, it may be declared a cyclone, and given a name.
-There are 5 categories of cyclone with 1 being the weakest (wind speeds 55 – 78 mph) to category 5 (wind speeds greater than 155 mph).
+Fiji uses the Australian cyclone scale with 5 levels.
+1 is the weakest (wind speeds 39 – 54 mph) and category 5 is the strongest (wind speeds greater than 124 mph).

 If you are told there‘s a cyclone watch on your position, it means gale force winds are expected within 48 hours, but not within 24 hours.